Musicianship 1: listening and reading, pitch and rhythm

 Are there any other costs?
 Is there anything I need to bring?

-Please have manuscript paper, pencil and eraser.
-All course materials will be supplied in the Google classroom.
+Have manuscript paper, pencil and eraser.
+Course materials and resources for learning are available in the google classroom.

 When I've finished, what course can I do next?